gallenc/opennms-tutorials-1/session4/README.md

 In the top bar, under `tools` you can select the `Query Tool` which will allow you to enter queries.

-THe following diagram shows the query tool open.
+The following diagram shows the query tool open.

 ![alt text](../session4/images/pgadmin-1.png "Figure pgadmin-1.png")